 Wappalyzer on the other hand, is a very useful domain tool that will help you to identify website technologies used on any website.

-You will be able to perform a domain lookup and detect ecommerce platforms, content management systems, analytics and stat software, CDN technologies, CRM software, as well as web-development frameworks, libraries and server software.
+You will be able to perform a domain and IP lookup and detect ecommerce platforms, content management systems, analytics and stat software, CDN technologies, CRM software, as well as web-development frameworks, libraries and server software.

 This software can also be integrated with your Firefox and Chrome browser with its native extensions.